U.S. army to provide equipment, intelligence to fight Boko Haram

 “By 2050, one-third of the global population will be on the African continent,” he said.
 “The global economy and the global community need stable countries in Africa and that can only happen through African nation states themselves.”

-Reporting by Daniel Flynn; Editing by Joe Bavier, Giles Elgood, Peter Graff, Toni Reinhold
+Reporting by Daniel Flynn; Editing by Joe Bavier, Giles Elgood and Peter Graff